 I’ve been doing a series of plant dietas under the guidance of a curandero in the Peruvian Amazon.
-Every few months I fly into Iquitos, catch a moto out to Jose’s place, and commence a retreat with whatever plant he’s chosen for me this time.
+Every few months I fly into Iquitos, catch a moto out to Enrique’s place, and commence a retreat with whatever plant he’s chosen for me this time.

 Dieta involves drinking an extract of a particular ‘teacher plant’ (planta maestra) while living in seclusion and eating little and simply.
 It’s the traditional way to develop a personal relationship with these invisible yet potent plant spirits that have the power to clean, heal and teach us.
 Curanderos call on these spirits to assist them in healing patients.

 For me, dieta has been a tremendous learning and healing practice, deepening and enriching my relationship with ayahuasca.
 I find the two go hand in hand: master plants seems to get to places within me that ayahuasca has possibly touched on but not entirely cleared out.
 It puts a whole new spin on things.
 And dieta has enlivened and enhanced my relationship with the natural world in incredible ways, a subject on which I will have more to say.